Skip to Content

 Traditional Airbnb stays usually provide private accommodation — with your choice of a whole house or private room.

-Sometimes, you get access to private amenities, and, in other instances, you must share with travelers or the local family which owns the accommodation.
+Sometimes, you get access to private amenities, and, in other instances, you must share with travelers or the local family that owns the accommodation.

-The benefit to Airbnb is the flexibility in choosing exactly the kind of place you want.
+The benefit of Airbnb is the flexibility in choosing the type of place you want.

 Couchsurfing